sveltejs/v2.svelte.dev/blog/2017-08-07-the-easiest-way-to-get-started.md

 The [Svelte REPL](https://svelte.technology/repl) is the easiest way to begin.
 You can choose from a list of examples to get you started, and tweak them until they do what you want.

+<aside>You'll need to have [Node.js](https://nodejs.org/) installed, and know how to use the terminal</aside>

 At some point, your app will outgrow the REPL.
 Click the **download** button to save a `svelte-app.zip` file to your computer and uncompress it.

-<aside>From this point forward, you'll need to have [Node.js](https://nodejs.org/) installed, and have some basic familiarity with the terminal</aside>

 Open a terminal window and set the project up...